dylanmc/cs393_vm_api/README.md

 This is a first whack at defining a medium-level abstraction of an address space in Rust.

+Here we are in class, making a non-trivial (ha!) modification to the repository.

 The idea is that other kernel operations use this API to create and initialize an address space, that user-space operations can end up calling (via a syscall bridge) operations like `add_map` and `flush`